 Digital Object Identifier (DOI)

 Siwanuwatn, Rungsak; Deshmukh, Pushpa; Figueiredo, Eberval Gadelha; Crawford, Neil R.; Spetzler, Robert F.; and Preul, Mark C., "Quantitative analysis of the working area and angle of attack for the retrosigmoid, combined petrosal, and transcochlear approaches to the petroclival region" (2006).
-Neurobiology.
+Translational Neuroscience.
 824.